Angela Missoni

-Angela Missoni (born 1958) is the creative director and president of Missoni S.p.A.
-Since 1997 she has run the company when she took over from her parents Rosita and Ottavio Missoni their knitwear business.
+Angela Missoni (born 1958) was the creative director and president of Missoni S.p.A. from 1997-2018 she has run the company when she took over from her parents Rosita and Ottavio Missoni their knitwear business.
 She has since transformed the company into a fashion giant, featuring evening wear, swimwear, tailoring and more, developing a reputation for keeping the Missoni design company fresh and relevant for 60+ years.
 Missoni is well known as a supporter of human rights and women's issues.

 Early life and career

 Missoni was born in 1958 in Milan.
 She is the third child of Ottavio and Rosita Missoni.
 In 1993, Missoni started her own label, but in 1997, she took over from her mother as creative director of the family brand.

 Missoni did not enter the fashion industry until her children were old enough to attend school; she started her career as a nursery teacher.
 She started her own label at this time, and after a few seasons there, she succeeded her mother as Missoni's creative director.
 In 1997, she debuted her first collection for the brand.

 Missoni is the creative director and president of Missoni.
 She has collaborated with several fashion brands, including Valentino, Converse, Havaianas and Bugaboo.
 Missoni launched a collaboration with Target in September 2011 for a fashion and home collection.
 The line became successful and sold out in less than 24 hours.

 After completing the Autumn/Winter 2021 collection, Angela resigned as creative director in May 2021.
 She remains president of Missoni, guiding the family business into the future.